How to Play Diagonal Sudoku

 Common Questions

-Which diagonals are constrained? ▾
+Which cells are on the diagonals? ▾